Slatwall has come a long way.

-Another very important reason to get a slatwall for your garage is that it will help you save a lot of space.
+Another very important reason to get garage wall slats is that it will help you save a lot of space.
 Not only are things much more accessible and organized when they’re up on a slatwall instead of just lying around, but this will also help you save precious floor space in your garage.

 And this may actually also be beneficial for the car.
 With more space around it, it is less prone to getting scratches.
 If you park your car outside because your garage is too cluttered, this might actually let you take your car indoors.

 Admittedly, this comes down to personal preference.
 You’ll find most people solidly prefer either slatwall or pegboard.
 However, there’s no denying that both look much better than any DIY wall storage system.